igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify.md

 ![Netlify New Site Pick Repository 2](/img/content/article/start-blogging-with-github-hugo-and-netlify/netlify-new-site-pick-repository-2.png)

-As soon as the build completes, you will be presented with the deploy overview:
+As soon as the build completes, you will be presented with the site overview:

 ![Netlify New Site First Deploy](/img/content/article/start-blogging-with-github-hugo-and-netlify/netlify-new-site-first-deploy.png)

-Your website will not be correctly displayed if you proceed to the URL shown in the deploy overview since it does not match the `baseUrl` setting value in the `config.toml` file.
-Therefore, click on the `Deploy settings` in the deploy overview.
+Your website will not be correctly displayed if you proceed to the URL shown in the site overview since it does not match the `baseUrl` setting value in the `config.toml` file.
+Therefore, click on the `Deploy settings` in the site overview.
 Then select the `Site details` under the `General`.
 In the `Site details` tab, click on the `Change site name`:

 ![Netlify New Site Change Site Name](/img/content/article/start-blogging-with-github-hugo-and-netlify/netlify-new-site-change-site-name.png)